ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2018-02-09-Better-Seeding.md

 1, seed groups
 2, seed users - assigned to groups

-Or Maybe this should all be done in users and groups seeder.
+**Or Maybe this should all be done in users and groups seeder.**

+##

+Don't bother, just TTD and use factories in the tests.